-Are persons mainly responsible for household purchases.
+Respondents are persons mainly responsible for household purchases.
 It might not necessarily be the person who goes to the market but the one who controls the purchases.
 The names of these persons have been listed in section 6, question 6.